wacncontent/CustomizeTool/removeCommentOutput/articles/solution-dev-test-environments-preview-portal.md

 | **administratorLoginPassword** | #testapp1XYZ |
 | **databaseName** | testapp1test |

-In Step 6, these parameter files will be used to create unique configurations for the Azure Web App and Azure SQL Database resources in the Development and Test environments.
+In Step 6, these parameter files will be used to create unique configurations for the Azure web site and Azure SQL Database resources in the Development and Test environments.

  **Step 4:** Edit the TestApp1-Parameters-Pre-Production.json parameter file you created in Step 2.
 Replace the entire contents of the file with the what's below: